This article is also available on Medium.

 To implement the “alive” flag in our

 UnitManager and have a specific behaviour in the

 BuildingManager, we will use virtual and override methods.
 We saw that in C# and OOP programming more generally (at least the way it’s done nowadays…), the idea of inheritance is very important.
 Two consequences of this approach are:

 - the scoping of variables: I already mentioned it in a previous tutorial but here I’m referring to the level of access you have for variables inside a class instance when you are outside the class, inside the class, or inside a child class.
 In typed OOP-oriented languages like C#, this is represented by respectively the public, private and protected access modifiers.

-- the sharing and extension of methods: as I’ve said before, a benefit of inheritance is that you can share but also “modify” or “specialize” interfaces or behaviors in your derived classes.
+- the sharing and extension of methods: as I’ve said before, a benefit of inheritance is that you can share but also “modify” or “specialise” interfaces or behaviours in your derived classes.
 That’s thanks to the idea of abstract, virtual and override methods.
 Roughly speaking, an abstract method lets you define a shared interface – your parent class doesn’t have any logic inside the function and the method cannot be run on an instance of this parent class, it’s just there to enforce the presence of the method on the class and derived instances, and the inputs and outputs formatting.
-A virtual method on the other hand can have some logic in the parent class, so it may be used to share behavior.
-But sometimes this common behavior does not correspond to the specific case of the derived class, and so this child class should implement an override of the virtual method to provide its specific behavior.
-This override can either completely replace and ignore the initial virtual method to create a unique behavior, or call the parent’s virtual method as part of its logic to extend while still using the shared behavior.
+A virtual method on the other hand can have some logic in the parent class, so it may be used to share behaviour.
+But sometimes this common behaviour does not correspond to the specific case of the derived class, and so this child class should implement an override of the virtual method to provide its specific behaviour.
+This override can either completely replace and ignore the initial virtual method to create a unique behaviour, or call the parent’s virtual method as part of its logic to extend while still using the shared behaviour.